-Public Speaking Merit Badge – You might not think of yourself as a public speaker, but every time you speak to a group of your friends, classmates, or at a Scout meeting, you are presenting yourself and your views in public.
+Public Speaking Merit Badge – You might not think of yourself as a public speaker, but every time you speak to a group of your friends, and classmates, or at a Scout meeting, you are presenting yourself and your views in public.

 Even if you haven’t stood at a podium on the stage and find the whole idea scary, sooner or later, someone is going to ask you to get up and say a few words.
 If you are prepared, it won’t be scary.
 It can even be fun.